fangchun007/CarND-Extended-Kalman-Filter-Project/README.md

 # Further Improvement:

 Hi, this section is for improvement of the present work.
-Feel free to use these ideas to improve your project work, Udacians!!
+Feel free to use these ideas in project work, Udacians!!

 **Root Mean Squared Error (RMSE)**